Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 At-Will Employment

-In Maine (with few exceptions), an employee is considered an at-will employee unless they are covered by a collective bargaining agreement or other contract that limits termination.
-Thus, an employer may hire or fire at will without notice and cause.
-Without a union contract or individual employment contract, the employer is free to terminate an employee at any time and for any reason, as long as the reason is not discriminatory.
+In Maine (with few exceptions), an employee is considered an at-will employee, unless they are covered by a collective bargaining agreement or other contract that limits termination.
+Thus, either an employer or an employee may terminate the employment relationship without notice or cause.
+Without a union contract or individual employment contract, an employer may terminate an employee at any time and for any reason, as long as the reason is not discriminatory or otherwise violative of law.

 Maine Anti-Discrimination Laws